durbank/durbank.github.io/cv/resume-short.md

 **Graduate Student Researcher: Brigham Young University**

 - Autonomous research of glacier responses to past abrupt climate changes
-- Developed stochastic glacier model to estimate climate changes from minimal measurements, providing more robust uncertainty quantification
+- Developed stochastic glacier model to estimate climate changes from minimal paleoglacier measurements
-- Collaborative project with Lamont Doeherty Earth Observatory at Columbia University to constrain ages of glacier responses
+- Collaborative project with Columbia University to constrain ages of glacier responses
+- Results demonstrated changes in summertime temperature as primary mechanism for European Alps glacier changes

 <!-- - Hydrological modeling of glacier melt and run-off to inform future river flow used in French nuclear reactor cooling -->

 `2011–2013`
 **Undergraduate Researcher: Brigham Young University**

-- Reconstruction of West Antarctic moisture source regions using deuterium excess analyses from shallow ice cores
+- Reconstruction of Antarctic moisture sources using deuterium excess analyses
+- Important implications for understanding atmospheric circulation and moisture transport in the Southern Hemisphere
+- Included geochemical analysis, statistical analysis, and atmospheric interpretation
 - Results showed a greater contribution from high latitude sources for West Antarctica

 ### Leadership